-- Develop broadcast on the EEO/ADR Program, highlighting the services and benefits of the process and post on the agency website. - Create an EEO/ADR survey for participants to determine areas of improvement and increase customer satisfaction. - Create training modules for managers and employees on the EEO/ADR process. - Regularly collect and analyze recruitment efforts to identify and address potential barriers, and incorporate findings in EEO Program updates to senior leaders.
+- Develop a broadcast on the EEO/ADR Program, highlighting the services and benefits of the process and post on the agency website. - Create an EEO/ADR survey for participants to determine areas of improvement and increase customer satisfaction. - Create training modules for managers and employees on the EEO/ADR process.